 Our wheelchairs are not permitted in airport carparks.

-In order to provide appropriate levels of assistance, passengers with mobility limitations must allow sufficient time for check-in and boarding.
+In order to provide appropriate levels of assistance, passengers with reduced mobility must allow sufficient time for check-in and boarding.
+The requirements are detailed below.

-If your mobility aid needs to be adjusted or broken down, you're responsible for assembling and disassembling your mobility aid.
+If you are travelling with your own mobility aid and it needs to be adjusted or collapsed down, you're responsible for assembling and disassembling your mobility aid.
 Where assistance is required, airport ground staff will ask you to explain, instruct and supervise the assembling, or disassembling of your mobility aid(s).
-This may include disconnection and connection of the battery in accordance with dangerous goods requirements.
+This may include disconnection and reconnection of the battery in accordance with dangerous goods requirements.

 For departures within Australia, passengers who require mobility aid assistance are required to be at the airport: